[Deadline Approaching] Recommendations for a Free Windows 10 Upgrade

 1. The Start button is back

-I think this is an absolute necessity as long as Windows has this UI.
+I think this is absolutely essential as long as Windows uses this UI.

-The Start button and app tiles are displayed at the same time, so
+The Start button and app tiles are displayed simultaneously,

-The search box next to the Start button is also super useful, allowing you to instantly access various web/OS functions.
+The search box next to the Start button is also incredibly useful, providing instant access to various functions on the web and within the OS.

 2. Virtual desktops are now available

-Add a virtual desktop with Ctrl + Win + D
+Ctrl + Win + D to add a virtual desktop;

-Switch between virtual desktops with Ctrl + Win + ← or →
+Ctrl + Win + ← or → to switch between virtual desktops;

-Close a virtual desktop with Ctrl + Win + F4
+Ctrl + Win + F4 to close a virtual desktop.

 3. The app window is easier to use

-In Windows 8, the Mail app took up the entire screen, which was incredibly annoying, but
+In Windows 8, the Mail app would take up the entire screen, which was incredibly inconvenient, but

-which should encourage desktop users to try out Windows apps.
+This is what makes desktop users want to try using Windows apps.

 4. Continuum is super convenient